 Focus on global thinking

-Managing a Global Business involves strategic complexity in all areas: operational complexity and process improvements, varied geographical markets with different market drivers, and foreign exchange fluctuation and hedging.
-Team work is crucial.
+In this simulation teams manage a global business with strategic complexity in all areas: operational complexity and process improvements, varied geographical markets with different market drivers, and foreign exchange fluctuation and hedging.
+Teamwork is crucial.

 Offers strategy immersion